fishcus/KAP-manual/en/model/model_design/data_modeling.en.md

 1. Click **+ Model** button and input the new model name.
 2. Click **Submit** and enter model desinger page.

-> **Note**: A new model can be saved only when
+Note a new model can only be saved when
->
-> - at least one fact table is selected.
+- at least one fact table is selected.
-> - at least one dimension column is specified.
+- at least one dimension column is specified.